phantom22/loopGroups.js/README.md

 background.setProperties({

-/* all the arrays lengths must match the number of the elements found with their respective css queries. the index of each value corresponds to an element; if a property is not declared inside the "properties" array it will be ignored */
+/* all the arrays lengths must match the number of the elements found with their respective css queries and the index of each value corresponds to an element.
-  properties: ["width"],
+*/
   width:{
     starting:      [0,0,0,0,0], // in this case all the elements start with 0% width property
     final:         [100,90,80,70,60], // when an element reaches this value it will restart the animation loop